agungasb/SIMPLE-GROUND/memory-bank/progress.md

 - Iteratively refined the CSS and HTML to align product names and their corresponding baked/frozen input fields on a single horizontal line, improving the user interface based on direct feedback.
 - Further simplified the input interface by consolidating "Baked" and "Frozen" labels into a single header, reducing visual clutter and enhancing user experience.
 - Implemented filtering of `croissantProductsList` to show only final products in the Croissant Calculator inputs, directly addressing user feedback for a more focused interface.
+- Clarified display units for product inputs ("pcs") and recipe calculations ("resep") in the Croissant Calculator results to improve user understanding.